harshjawla/oceaneye/README.md

-# Stealth Hawk
+# Ocean's Eye

 Deployment link - https://stealthhawk.vercel.app/

-Stealth Hawk is a cutting-edge mapping tool designed for military and intelligence operations, built on the powerful Mapbox platform.
+Ocean's Eye is a cutting-edge mapping tool designed for military and intelligence operations, built on the powerful Mapbox platform.
 It provides real-time visualization of global time zones, enabling users to monitor critical regions across the world with precision timing.

 ---
 ## Requirements